wmsopko.com Listed by dragonforce Ransomware Group

 Wm.
 Sopko & Sons Co. supplies and distributes the full line of Dumore automatic self-feeding drilling and threading equipment

 On April 27, 2026, industrial supplier Wm.
 Sopko & Sons Co. appeared on the leak site of the dragonforce ransomware group.
-The company, which distributes Dumore automatic self-feeding drilling and threading equipment, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in the compromised systems could be affected.
+The company, which distributes Dumore automatic self-feeding drilling and threading equipment, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in the compromised systems could be affected.

 Public reporting indicates that dragonforce listed wmsopko.com on its leak site on April 27, 2026.
 The data consists of internal files exfiltrated after the ransomware deployment.
 No specific volume of records or list of exposed data types has been publicly detailed beyond the broad category of internal company documents.
 The listing follows the group’s standard pattern of publishing victim data when ransom demands are not met.